 Alan is the current Chair of the Avner Foundation.
 He, like so many, has been witness to the suffering of friends and family due to Pancreatic Cancer.
 Commencing his career in Canberra, Alan has held positions as Managing Partner and CEO of some of the largest law firms in Australia and New Zealand.
 Amongst various other positions, he was Chair of the General Practice Section of the Law Council of Australia.

 When Avner and Caroline considered setting up Avner’s Fund, it was in recognition that something needed to be done.
 Unlike cancers of other parts of the body, there was no Australian Foundation dedicated exclusively to Pancreatic Cancer.
-With the help of friends and supporters, Avner’s Fund became a reality with a simple aim, to raise funds for research so that there could be hope for future patients.
-Since the establishment of the Foundation in July 2010, that simple aim has been expanded to include support services and awareness.
+With the help of friends and supporters, Avner’s Fund became a reality with a simple aim, to raise funds for research so that there could be hope for future patients and has invested $7m in Pancreatic Cancer research grants, clinical trials and other research projects in its first 10 years.
+Since the incorporation of the Foundation in July 2010, that simple aim has been expanded to include awareness, advocacy and a future Patient Hub.
+Caroline has been the driving force behind the establishment of the Grants program, Scientific Advisory Panel and community walks.
 Caroline is the first full time employee of the Foundation.

 Recognised as one of Australia’s leading marketers, Luke Dunkerley began his career as an advertising copywriter at Leo Burnett.
 In 2002 he became Managing Director of M&C Saatchi Retail, heading up the Woolworths account, where he first worked with Avner.
 Luke went on to be Managing Director of The Campaign Palace and then STW Communications.
 In 2007 Luke returned to retail to lead Woolworths supermarkets as their General Manager of Marketing.
-Luke joined the Board in May 2015.
+Luke has been a key and active advisor since inception and joined the Board in May 2015.

+Peter is the Director/owner of GHO, a creative digital agency and was chairman of Avner’s Foundation from July 2015 – Nov 2017.
 Peter has been central to the establishment and ongoing success of Avner’s Foundation and its precursor, Avner’s Fund.
 Avner initially hired Peter’s marketing agency, GHO, for Peter’s marketing expertise and from that basis, a friendship developed.
 Peter’s commitment to the Foundation and pursuit of its goals are without question, inspirational.
-He plays an invaluable role in day-to-day decision making, as well as the design and pursuit of our longer-term goals.

-Sally is CEO of the The Financial Services Council which represents members in Australia’s largest industry sector, financial services.
+Sally is CEO of the Financial Services Council which represents members in Australia’s largest industry sector, financial services.
 Prior to joining the FSC, Sally was the Director of Media and Public Affairs at Coca-Cola Amatil from 2006-2014.
 Sally comes from a background in media, having worked as a journalist for Australia's major print, radio and television media organisations.
 She spent several years in the press gallery in Parliament House, Canberra, and five and a half years as a broadcaster for ABC radio in Sydney.
-Her first book, an investigative examination of Australia’s child-care industry, was published in 1997.
 Sally joined the Board in July 2015.

+Warwick is the Chief Executive Officer at Stone Advisory and is the former Managing Director, Australasia for Coca-Cola Amatil.
 Warwick lost a close friend and mentor to Pancreatic Cancer in the months after Avner died.
 This tragedy has driven his passion to improve outcomes for those affected by the disease.
-Warwick has already delivered on that passion with increased awareness and funding raised for this lethal cancer.
-We are delighted to have Warwick join the board from February 2012.
+Warwick joined the board in February 2012.

-Paul tragically lost his Father to Pancreatic Cancer in 2016, six years after diagnosis.
+Paul is the Finance Director of Apple.
+Paul oversees Apple’s Finances and Governance for Australia, New Zealand, and the South Asia region.
+Paul began his career with Price Waterhouse Coopers and progressed to become the Finance Director of Apple in 2005.
+Paul tragically lost his father to Pancreatic Cancer in 2016, six years after diagnosis.
 He is committed to supporting the work of the Foundation to deliver improved outcomes for other sufferers of the disease.
-Paul began his career with Price Waterhouse Cooper and progressed to become the Finance Director of Apple in 2005.
-Paul oversees Apple’s Finances and Governance for Australia, New Zealand, and the South Asia region.
 Paul has been a member of the Board since November 2016.